Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

 ]
 ```

 It means we instantiate one model and place it on GPU 0.
-For more flexible configuration options, refer to [Model Configuration Documentation for Triton Inference Server](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md).
+For more configuration options, refer to [Model Configuration Documentation for Triton Inference Server](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md).